guillaumeeb/big-data-frameworks-on-pbs/spark/Readme.md

 The Spark master is launched on one of the chunks, and slaves on the others.
 What is important here is the use of PBS TMPDIR env variable for storing data localy on the compute nodes.

-3. Either wait or launch an application
+#### Either wait or launch an application

 ````bash
 echo "*** Submitting app ***"
 spark-submit --master $SPARK_MASTER $SPARK_HOME/examples/src/main/python/wordcount.py $SPARK_HOME/conf/
 ````
-The spark-submit command can be used directly in the script, or you can also just wait in it, and use spark-submit or even spark-shell mutliple times from a terminal.
+The spark-submit command can be used directly in the script, or you can also just wait in it, and use spark-submit or even spark-shell mutliple times from a terminal (see below).
 ````bash
 echo "*** Spark cluster is starting ***"
 sleep 3600